docutils/docutils/prest/doc/src/directives.rst

         +---------------------------+

 ``figclass`` : text
-    Set a "class" attribute value on the figure element.
+    Set a "classes" attribute value on the figure element.
 See the class_ directive below.

 ``align`` : "left", "center", or "right"